 Television programmes were numerous and varied over the past 25 years, with highlights Maggie’s Garden Show, the children’s programme What Now? and various series for Animal Planet and Discovery Channel (Buggin’ with Ruud, etc).

-As well as his work for Project Crimson, Ruud is also a Trustee for Kiwis for Kiwi, the Air New Zealand Environment Trust, Kids Restore New Zealand, the Omaha Shorebird Protection Trust and patron of the Little Barrier Island Supporters Trust, the National Wetland Trust, as well as Trees for Survival, Southland Community Environment Trust and Wingspan.
+As well as his involvement with Project Crimson, Ruud is also a Trustee of Kiwis for kiwi, the Air New Zealand Environment Trust, Kids Restore New Zealand and patron of the Little Barrier Island Supporters Trust, the National Wetland Trust, as well as Trees for Survival, Southland Community Environment Trust and Wingspan.

-Ruud is championing environmental education projects from Fiordland to Hawkes Bay (Cape to City) and Bay of Islands, engaging whole communities in citizen science.
+As a result, Ruud is championing biodiversity, biosecurity and environmental education projects from Fiordland to Hawkes Bay (Cape to City) and Bay of Islands, engaging whole communities in citizen science.
 Try stopping him!